Using a third-party closed captioning service

-As a meeting host, you can add closed captions to Zoom meetings by providing the third-party closed captioning service with the the caption URL.
+As a meeting host, you can add closed captions to Zoom meetings by providing the third-party closed captioning service with the caption URL.
 The caption URL allows the third-party service to stream text from their closed captioning software to the Zoom meeting.
 This article defines the format used by Zoom to receive Closed Caption data.

 If you are new to using closed captioning with Zoom, please refer to our closed captioning overview.